mayureshkelhar/Connect-four/README.md

 # Connect Four

-# You can it game on terminal
+-> You can run it game on terminal

-# Require: Java 8 and above
+-> Require: Java 8 and above

-# Have to run Main.java
+-> Have to run Main.java

-# Enjoy and have a fun
+-> Enjoy and have a fun

 __Description__